-ID Mitigation EC-3.01 Construction activities will not be carried out within established buffer zones and setback distances from waterbodies, wetlands and riparian areas without prior written notification of Department of Fisheries and Oceans.
-EC-3.02 Disturbances to waterbodies, shorelines, riparian areas, etc. will be rehabilitated immediately upon completion of construction activities.
+ID Mitigation EC-3.01 When a work, undertaking or activity results in the deposit of a deleterious substance or creates the potential for such a deposit, Manitoba Hydro has a requirement to advise DFO of the situation EC-3.02 Disturbances to waterbodies, shorelines, riparian areas, etc. will be rehabilitated immediately upon completion of construction activities.
 EC-3.03 Erosion protection and sediment control measures will be put in place at all project locations where surface drainage is likely to flow into fish bearing waters.
 EC-3.04 Fish and fish habitat will be protected in accordance with federal legislation and federal and provincial guidelines.
 EC-3.05 MCWS and Fisheries and Oceans Canada (DFO) will be notified if beaver dams must be cleared along rights-of-ways and along access roads and trails.
 A Beaver Dam Clearing Permit is required by Manitoba Conservation and Water Stewardship.
 EC-3.06 Project personnel will be prohibited from fishing at project locations or along rights-of-way.